Greater Kansas City Chapter

 Kansas City Chapter

-Nominations & Elections Committee Chair
+Nominations & Elections Committee Chair 2024-present

 Dr. Chancler is the Director of the Center for Multiculturalism and Inclusivity and an Adjunct Associate professor at the University of Central Missouri in the Human Development and Family Science Department.
 She is the Principal Investigator for the University’s SIP Title III grant.
 Co-Author of Culture Diversity in Family Life Education 1st and 2nd ed.
 Cognella, Inc. Dr. Chancler received her PhD in Human Ecology with a specialization in Family Studies from Kansas State University.
 She is also the owner of Role Model Consulting, LLC., a holistic look at DEI and effective communication and implementation of initiatives.
 Role Model Consulting LLC provides training using a holistic approach in tailored cultural climate change, effective communication and out of the box solutions to organizations, schools, universities, and businesses.